Academic status is very important for international students to understand, since it may directly impact a student’s:

 BCIT considers international students as having full-time status if they are enrolled in either:

-- a Full-Time Program: Students in Full-Time Programs generally are automatically registered in a set of courses in a term-based cohort model; or
+- a Regular Credential (Full-Time) program and registered in courses each term (except for regularly scheduled breaks): Students in Regular Credential Programs generally are registered in courses in a term-based cohort model; or

-- Part-Time Studies: with a minimum of 9 credits of BCIT courses every term (winter, spring/summer, and fall): Students in Part-Time Studies self-register course-by-course.
+- a Flexible Credential (Part-Time Studies) program: with a minimum of 9 credits of BCIT courses every term (winter, spring/summer, and fall): Students in Flexible Credential programs self-register course-by-course.

 BCIT considers international students as having part-time status if they are enrolled in

-- Part-Time Studies: registered in less than 9 credits of BCIT courses per term: Students in Part-Time Studies self-register course-by-course.
+- a Flexible Credential (Part-Time Studies) program: registered in less than 9 credits of BCIT courses per term: Students in Flexible Credential programs self-register course-by-course.

 A period of time during a program when there are no scheduled classes such as winter break, reading break, or summer term break.
 Contact your program area for more details about any scheduled breaks that your program may have.